 6) Be attentive, not serious.
 It doesn’t need to be difficult to focus your attention; just use gentle reminders.

 7) Now, allow yourself to be impacted by your experience.
 Your pleasant experience doesn’t have to be dramatic or powerful.
 You are not aiming for a life altering experience, you simple want to allow yourself to experience contentment, peace, and pleasure in the moment.
 Allow yourself to experience emotions about what you are doing.
 Allow yourself to have an authentic emotional experience.

 8) Afterward, don’t judge your emotions.
 Simply notice them and describe them.
-Perhaps you felt bored and made the judgment that you “should” have been happy.
+Perhaps you feel bored and make the judgment that you “should” be happy.
 If you allow yourself to truly notice your authentic boredom and accept it fully, this is being mindful.

 Interpersonal Effectiveness Skills

 1. Self Validation